ederdelacruz-dlc/ederdelacruz-dlc.github.io/README.md

 # ederdelacruz.github.io
-This page invites you to get to know a dynamic addition to your team.
+This page invites you to meet a dynamic, availabe addition to your team.